- Further Education

 Writing Your Personal Statement

 - Editing Services

 Platinum Express Editing and Review Service

 Gold Editing and Review Service

-Physiology/Medical Sciences Personal Statement
+Physiology and Medical Sciences Personal Statement Example

 The human body is arguably the most complex life form that has ever existed.
 Studying how the body works helps us to comprehend the many processes that maintain health and find better treatment for diseases.
 We can make a difference to future populations by improving our knowledge of health and disease.
 Neurophysiology is particularly interesting; with the brain shaping our thoughts, hopes and imagination, it represents a challenging area in biology.
 Its intricate nature controls the processes that keep us alive.
 The abrupt loss of intellectual skills suffered recently by a close relative, due to the neurodegenerative illness Multi-Infarct Dementia, has encouraged me to learn about the physiological changes associated with such disorders.